 These headphones have an outstanding leakage performance.
 You should be able to crank up your music without disturbing the people around you.

 The Sony WF-XB700 have an integrated microphone.

 The Sony WF-XB700's mic has a sub-par recording quality.
 Recorded speech may sound a bit thin and muffled, but still understandable.

 The microphone has a middling noise handling performance.
 It has a hard time separating speech from background noises even in moderately noisy environments like a busy street, so your voice may get lost unless you use the microphone in a quiet setting.

 The Sony WF-XB700 have a mediocre battery performance.
-We measured over 10 hours of continuous playback, which is slightly longer than the advertised nine hours.
+We measured over 10 hours of continuous playback, which is slightly longer than the advertised nine hours and longer than other wireless earbuds like the OnePlus Buds Truly Wireless.
 We also measured a charge time of 1.7 hours, which is less than the advertised charging time of 2.5 hours.
 Their portable case only gives you around one additional charge for when you're on the go though.
 Casual users who want to use these headphones during their commute may not have to recharge them every day, but they may not be ideal for long flights.

 These headphones don't have a companion app.

 The Sony WF-XB700 are Bluetooth 5.0 compatible.
 They have an outstanding line of sight range, so you can listen to audio even when your Bluetooth device isn't close by.
 On the downside, these headphones don't support multi-device pairing or NFC pairing, which may be disappointing if you want to easily switch between devices.
 They also have a decent amount of lag on PC, iOS, and Android, so they won't be ideal for mobile gaming or watching a lot of videos.
 However, some apps seem to compensate for lag, so you may get different results.